Time & Materials#

 Record activities#

-To enter the activity last worked on for a job, choose Functions > Get Last Activity on the Lines FastTab.
+To enter the activity last worked on for a project, choose Functions > Get Last Activity on the Lines FastTab.
 This retrieves the line activity or work package last opened by the relevant employee.

 Release a record#